Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Duke Stats and Trends

-- The Blue Devils have been underdogs by 11.5 points or more three times this season and have not covered the spread once.
+- The Blue Devils have yet to cover the spread this season when underdogs by 11.5 points or more in three chances.

-- Duke has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).
+- Duke's games this season have gone over the total in four out of nine opportunities (44.4%).

-- Duke is 4-2 against the spread and 3-3 overall when the team scores more than 21.8 points.
+- Duke is 4-2 against the spread and 3-3 overall in games when it puts up more than 21.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.